 Prevents Analysis of Medical Errors and Impedes Lessons Learned

 Improved patient safety and continuous improvement of the medical care system should be a main focus of reform efforts.
 The issue of patient safety should be about system improvement.19 Analyzing errors, unexpected outcomes, and near misses are seminal tools to improving patient safety.
 A culture of continuous quality improvement and maintenance of open communication between patient and physician is critical

 Under the current system, medical errors and negative outcomes are frequently underreported due to fear of punitive action or exploitation without explanation.
 There is no incentive to report medical errors.
-Failure to report medical errors prevents physicians from learning from mistakes thus endangering future patients.19 Self-reporting and process improvement should be encouraged when a mal-outcome occurs.
+Failure to report medical errors prevents physicians from learning from mistakes, thus endangering future patients.19 Self-reporting and process improvement should be encouraged when a mal-outcome occurs.
 Quality improvement is essential to improving patient care and an absolute necessity in educating future physicians.

 Compromises Quality by Encouraging Defensive Medicine

-Evidence indicates that areas with greater medical liability pressure experience a higher practice of defensive medicine.20,21,22,23,24,25 It is estimated that 40% of physicians have chosen to limit their practice due to liability concerns.
+Evidence indicates that areas with greater medical liability pressure experience greater practice of defensive medicine.20,21,22,23,24,25 It is estimated that 40% of physicians have chosen to limit their practice due to liability concerns.
 Defensive medicine is driven by the intensity of conflict, the duration of tort action, the emotional drain on the physician, and the threat of a large jury award.26

-Defensive medicine includes assurance behavior, the practice of ordering excessive or unnecessary tests, procedures, visits, or consultations solely for reducing liability risk to the physician, and/or avoidance behavior, the practice of avoiding high-risk patients or procedures.24 With over 120,000 pending liability actions against physicians on any day in the US,25 the threat of frivolous lawsuits places significant pressure on physicians to request or perform unnecessary tests including invasive ones.27,29
+Defensive medicine includes the practice of ordering excessive or unnecessary tests, procedures, visits, or consultations solely for reducing liability risk to the physician, and/or the practice of avoiding high-risk patients or procedures.24 The threat of frivolous lawsuits places significant pressure on physicians to request or perform unnecessary tests including invasive ones.27,29